The project management is responsible for the content of the information provided.

 Perform chronic toxicity studies, required for registration in EU and abroad.
 Develop product formulations;

 Finalize first paid pilot trials with food retailers and distributors.

 AgroSustain TeamDr.
 Olga Dubey

-, Co-Founder and CCO AgroSustainPD Dr. Sylvain Dubey
+, project leader; Founder and CEO AgroSustainPD Dr. Sylvain Dubey

 , Co-Founder and CTO AgroSustain

 Dr. Katia Gindro, Head of Mycology and Biotechnology group at Agroscope

 Paola Ghillani, AgroSustain’s lead InnoSuisse coach, expert in food retailing and sustainability, founder & CEO at Paola Ghillani & Friends Ltd.